 Perez was the primary instigator in an ugly bean ball–or bean brawl–game played back in 1984 in Atlanta.
 Perez hit an opposing batter with the first pitch of the game, and things spiraled out of control on several occasions.
-On one of the occasions, the aforementioned Summers broke free and raced across the field, with Pascual Perez in his sights.
+On one of the occasions, a opposing player named Champ Summers broke free and raced across the field, with Pascual Perez in his sights.
 He was foiled by one of Perez’s teammates, along with some overanxious fans, and a physical confrontation was avoided.
-That was the exception in that game, though.
 Here’s a clip of the incident, in case you’re interested.

-I was struck by the proximity of these two players’ deaths, within weeks of each other after 27 years had passed by.
-I don’t believe there’s an afterlife–though I’m willing to be proven wrong when the time comes–but if there is, I wonder what would happen if Champ Summers and Pascual Perez should somehow encounter each other in the Great Beyond.
-Would they resume their hostilities from that day, or would they laugh about the old days, instead?
+I was struck by the death of these two players, within weeks of each other after 27 years had passed since the brawl.
+If there’s an afterlife, I wonder what happened when Champ Summers and Pascual Perez encountered each other.
+Did they resume their hostilities from that day, or did they greet each other warmly and laugh about the old days, instead?
 I would hope it’s the latter option.

 When I first learned of his death yesterday morning, I felt a sense of grief that I haven’t felt for anyone else before, not even for my own grandparents.
 In each of their cases, I knew the end was coming and had a chance to prepare for it emotionally.
 But in this case, it was so sudden and unexpected, and it hurts that much more.
 And I’m sure that the pain felt by those who loved him and cared for him is far greater than mine is.